divyayaya/pui-homework/final-project/README.md

   <img src="../assets/project/fp1-images/IMG_6316.JPG" alt="CrowdAware Flowchart" width="45%" />
   <img src="../assets/project/fp1-images/IMG_6318.JPG" alt="CrowdAware Sketch" width="45%" />

-**Design Description**: Unsensationalized and authentic crowdsourced news updates that are verified across multiple sources
+**Design Description**: Un-sensationalized and authentic crowdsourced news updates that are verified across multiple sources

 - **Motivation**: Mainstream news coverage is often agenda-based and sides with one side of the story.
 By enabling users to undertake the role of journalists, crowdsourced news can reflect the true sentiment of users across different geographies and backgrounds.
 This will help uncover "hidden" details and make users more aware of their surroundings.
 - **Interactivity and Engagement**: By leveraging Twitter API and Reddit API, public opinion and sentiment can be gauged.
 Data can be visualized using interactive dashboards that enable real-time news monitoring.
 News accuracy can be displayed for each contributed article by verifying across multiple sources.